joshsoftware/minion-api/readme.md

 - [J. Austin Hughey](mailto:j.austin.hughey@joshsoftware.com)

-## Sample Code

-+ [ref/rails](ref/rails) is a sample Rails app with Grape API set up, server name creation and user registration features.
-+ [ref/rethinkdb_stream](ref/rethinkdb_stream) is a sample app showing how to subscribe for changes from RethinkDB and how to _make_ those changes.
-Bundle install, then create the `minion` RethinkDB database, and the `commands` table, then create a command (do this using the RethinkDB data explorer).
-Then run server.rb and in another tab run agent.rb to simulate an agent update to the server.
-You'll see RethinkDB stream new output to your terminal every time you run agent.rb.

 ## API FUNCTIONS

 We'll put all API paths under `/api/v1/` to start with rather than making it